 Letters Now Sent, Volume II

 A review team will read each submission with care and may offer comments or editing suggestions to ensure clarity and resonance.
+You will have one month to make all the edits and resubmit the revised version.
 Selected letters will be included in Letters Now Sent, Volume II.

 This project especially welcomes voices from Third Culture Kids (TCKs), Cross-Cultural Kids (CCKs), immigrants, expats, and anyone whose understanding of home spans more than one place.